 The Career Services Department at Kendall College knows that phone interviews are a popular way for a variety of industries to find the right person to fit their job openings.
 Phone interviews can save the company time, money, and are an easy way to interview candidates in different cities, states or even countries.
 Whatever the reason, students and alumni looking for a job or internship in various industries including business, culinary arts, baking and pastry, early childhood education or hospitality should expect to do a phone interview at least once.

-How to Rock A Phone Interview: Top 5 Tips from Career Services
+Top 5 Phone Interview Tips from Career Services

 - The interviewer can’t see your face or body language, so the tone of your voice is extremely important.
 One trick?
 Plaster a big smile on your face.
 This will make you sound happy and engaged in the conversation.